yxshee/snake-game/README.md

-# snake-game

----

-**Project: 2D Snake Game Using Python**
+# 2D Snake Game

-The project "2D Snake Game Using Python" implements the classic Snake game with a graphical user interface.
+The project implements the classic Snake game with a graphical user interface.
 This game is developed using Python and Pygame, providing a simple yet engaging experience.

 ### Key Features: